erawn/pagebreaks/README.md

 # Pagebreaks : Scope Boundaries for Jupyter Notebooks

-Pagebreaks is a research project exploring how notebook programming enviornments could support scope boundaries between _cells_.
+Pagebreaks is a research project which explores how notebook programming enviornments could support scope boundaries _between cells_.
 It is a Jupyter Notebooks extension (with a supporting IPython plugin) which creates _scope boundaries_ between groups of cells in a Jupyter Notebook, allowing cells within a pagebreak to share state as usual, but preventing access from the rest of the notebook.

 ## This is a Research Project!